 - How did the infection occur?
 (To prevent the same initial infection vector in the future)

-- What behaviour is the infected device exhibiting?
+- What behavior is the infected device exhibiting?
 (To understand the threat and the risk of the infection)

 - What Indicators of Compromise (IoC) are seen?
 (To update other security tools and to use for further investigation)